s3tools/s3cmd/README.md

 * General questions and discussion: s3tools-general@lists.sourceforge.net
 * Bug reports: s3tools-bugs@lists.sourceforge.net

 S3cmd requires Python 2.6 or newer.

-(S3cmd is not yet compatible with Python 3.x.
-Work toward that is currently in progress)
+Python 3+ is also supported starting with S3cmd version 2.

 ### What is S3cmd